niekp/trusted-devices-caddy/README.md

 A Caddy plugin that restricts access to trusted devices based on IP addresses and secure tokens.
 Devices from trusted IPs receive a persistent cookie, allowing continued access even when connecting from different locations.

+Great for web-applications that you want to access outside of your network also.
+Login once on your trusted network so your device gets a cookie and now the site works everywhere.

 ## Features

 - IP-based access control with file-based configuration